tembo-ai/webpage/README.md

 # Web App for Alpha Testing by Tembo AI

-React + Django webpage for Tembo AI
+React + Django web app for Tembo AI